MooersLab/bash-whisper-transcription/README.md

 ## Testing
-Tested in a zsh shell in a iterm3 terminal on a 2018 MacBookPro running macOS 13.6 and running the Python3.11 from macports.
+Tested in a zsh shell in a iTerm2 terminal on a 2018 MacBookPro running macOS 13.6 and Python3.11 from macports.
 Should work with Python 3.8 to 3.11.
+Edit accordingly.